Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.checkpoint.md

-# Implement Find the Target Missing Positive Number
+# Implement Find the Kth Missing Positive Number

 Given an array `numbers` of positive integers sorted in a strictly increasing order and an integer `kth_missing`, find the positive integer at position `kth_missing` that is not present in the array.